dxkaufman/dev-rules/README.md

 5. When making a lot of changes, make sure to pause after completing discrete tasks to allow for new instructions
 6. Focus on completing the specific task requested.
 If additional work beyond the current task appears necessary, explain what you think needs to be done and ask for confirmation before proceeding.
 7. Avoid making assumptions about what else might need to be changed.
+8. Unless another database engine is specified, assume we're working on Snowflake

 ** General Programming Preferences **
 1. Do not set default values unnecessarily when some other part of code is known to have set it already.
     1. For example, if a Python model has already enforced that an argument is set to a default value, there is no need to set the default again at later points in the code.

-** SQL Code **
+** Snowflake SQL Code **
-1. Unless another database engine is specified, always use Snowflake SQL Syntax
 2. Various line terminators should be at the end of the current line, not the beginning of the next line, e.g.
     1. boolean operators in various filter clauses (WHERE, HAVING, etc.)
     2. commas separating expressions in various lists (projection, group & order by)